-All expats with the exception of nationals of Gulf Cooperation Council member states have to obtain a work permit before they can take up employment in Kuwait.
+All expats, with the exception of nationals of Gulf Cooperation Council (GCC) member states, have to obtain a work permit before they can take up employment in Kuwait.
 Work permits are only issued if the expat has a valid employment offer.

 The employer then functions as a sponsor for the expatriate employee while he or she is working in Kuwait.
 This means he handles all the administrative work for you, from filing the visa application to opening your bank account.
 Also, your sponsor is responsible for you as long as you are resident in Kuwait and liable if you violate any regulations.

-Once the work permit has been granted and residency obtained, an expat can now in turn act as sponsor for his (!) spouse and children.
-If dependents also want to have a job in Kuwait, they have to obtain separate work permits under the sponsorship of a Kuwaiti national.
+Once the work permit has been granted and residency obtained, male expats can, in turn, act as a sponsor for their spouse and children to come live with them in Kuwait.
+If dependents also want jobs in Kuwait, they will have to obtain separate work permits.

 Taxation in Kuwait

 Most of Kuwait’s extensive government spending is financed by oil revenues.
-Taxes, the main source of government income elsewhere, are apparently dispensable.
-There are no personal taxes, not even for expats working in Kuwait.
+Taxes, the main source of government income elsewhere, appear to be dispensable.
+As such, there are no personal taxes, not even for expats working in Kuwait.

-The only ones liable to income tax are foreign companies working in Kuwait.
+The only ones liable to pay income tax are foreign companies working in Kuwait.
 The corporate income tax rate for foreign businesses currently is a flat 15%.
-Kuwaiti-owned businesses are exempted from any corporate taxes.
+Kuwaiti-owned businesses are exempted from any such taxes.

-As those working in Kuwait will soon find out, the country does not have any value-added tax, either.
-There are speculations, however, that it may soon be introduced.
+As those working in Kuwait will soon find out, there is no value-added tax, either.
+There have been discussions, however, about introducing it.

 Social Security in Kuwait

-Kuwait has a comprehensive social security system covering all Kuwaiti nationals working in Kuwait.
-It covers pensions, disability and sickness benefits as well as free public health care.
-The system is financed partly by the state and partly by monthly contributions from employees and employers.
+Kuwait has a comprehensive social security system that covers all Kuwaiti nationals working in Kuwait.
+It covers pensions, disability, and sickness benefits as well as free public health care.
+The system is financed mostly by the state.

 The public social security system, however, is not accessible for expats working in Kuwait.
 Some employers have corporate pension schemes for expatriate employees.
 If these are not available, it is advisable to continue paying into a state pension scheme and/or private pension plan in your home country while you are working in Kuwait.